derhuerst/html-vault/readme.md

 - **low entry-barrier** – Everyone with a reasonably modern browser will be able to use the tool, without installing anything.
 It is also more platform-independent than other solutions.
 - **self-contained** – The generated self-decrypting page contains all the logic it needs to decrypt the encrypted messages it contains.
 It can be easily stored as a file and requires no further tooling (which might break or change) to work.

-Used [`self-decrypting-html-page`](https://github.com/derhuerst/self-decrypting-html-page#self-decrypting-html-page) under the hood.
+Uses [`self-decrypting-html-page`](https://github.com/derhuerst/self-decrypting-html-page#self-decrypting-html-page) under the hood.

 Inspired by [kiss by *Massimo Santini*](https://github.com/mapio/kiss).